good

 • Excellent user interface

-Asana's interface is one of the best on the market: Sleek, well-organized, and easy to navigate.
+Asana's interface is one of the best on the market: sleek, well-organized, and easy to navigate.

 • Comprehensive automations